 Lassen National Forest is known for having some of the best snowmobiling trails in California.
 Snowmobiling is a great way to access parts of the forest and mountains that might be too difficult any other way.
 It is an exciting and unique way to explore the Lake Almanor basin.
 The region boasts 459 designated snowmobile trails and five staging areas within 30 minutes of St. Bernard Lodge.
 The lodge has plenty of parking for guests bringing snowmobiles and trail access right from the lodge.
 You’ll have many world-class options to choose from.
 Some of our snowmobile areas include:

 Check out the Lassen National Park Winter Recreation Map for more routes and details.

-Coppervale Ski Hill is an easy 30 minute drive from St. Bernard Lodge on Hwy 36.
+Coppervale Ski Hill is an easy 30-minute drive from St. Bernard Lodge on Hwy 36.
 The ski hill has both a Poma lift and a rope tow.
-Adult tickets are $20 during the week and $25 on weekend, children 6 and younger are free with a paying adult.
-More information on Coppervale.
+Adult tickets are $20 during the week and $25 on weekends.
+Children six and younger are free with a paying adult—more information on Coppervale.

 Winter Events to Enjoy

-Winter in Lassen tends to last from 4-6 months, so you have plenty of time to visit the region and explore its countless wonderful winter activities.
-Whether you come to cross country ski, snowshoe, camp, or simply enjoy a mug of hot chocolate from the comfort of the lodge, we promise you’ll find the winter adventure that is right for you.
-As always, feel free to give us a call while you are planning your trip.
+Winter in Lassen lasts 4-6 months, so you have plenty of time to visit the region and explore its countless wonderful winter activities.
+Whether you come to cross-country ski, snowshoe, camp, or enjoy a mug of hot chocolate from the comfort of the lodge, we promise you’ll find the winter adventure suitable for you.
+As always, feel free to call us while you plan your trip.
 We love to answer guest questions and lend our expertise.
 Happy Holidays!

-Planning a trip to Lassen Volcanic Park this winter?
-Book a stay at the St. Bernard Lodge and you’ll be staying in the heart of the Lassen winter wonderland.
+Are you planning a trip to Lassen Volcanic Park this winter?
+Book a stay at St. Bernard Lodge, and you’ll stay in the heart of the Lassen winter wonderland.